 You will be prompted to map the columns in your CSV file to Properties in the CRM during the import process:

 Everything should appear in your CRM as soon as the import has been processed.
-The formatting of the uploaded file is pretty important, so take a good look at the examples above or check out the sample imports here.
+The formatting of the uploaded file is pretty important, so be sure to review guidelines and examples for HubSpot imports.